Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Methodology

-Each encoder is fine-tuned using binary cross-entropy loss with independent sigmoid outputs, enabling multi-label predictions over the full CPC subclass space.
-At inference time, predicted subclasses are obtained by thresholding calibrated probabilities, with the maximum number of predicted labels capped to match the LLM evaluation protocol.
-In order to enable a direct comparison with label-space retrieval prompting in LLMs, we additionally evaluate a constrained decoding variant in which encoder predictions are restricted to a per-patent subset of candidate CPC subclasses retrieved from CPC definitions.
-This restriction affects only the set of admissible labels; the final number of predicted subclasses per patent remains capped at seven, as in the unconstrained setting.
-This constraint is applied only at inference time and does not affect encoder training.
-Further technical details on encoder models (training, thresholds, label space) are provided in Appendix \ref{app:encoders}.
+All encoders are fine-tuned as multi-label classifiers using independent sigmoid outputs and binary cross-entropy (BCE) loss.
+Predictions are obtained by thresholding calibrated probabilities, with the number of predicted subclasses capped at seven per patent to match the LLM evaluation protocol.
+We additionally evaluate a constrained inference variant in which predictions are restricted to a per-patent subset of candidate subclasses retrieved from CPC definitions.
+Additional implementation details are reported in Appendix~\ref{app:encoders}.